INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 |[Spanish Institute of Oceanography](http://datos.ieo.es/geonetwork/srv/spa/catalog.search#/home)|-|-|-|5300|6350|Ocenography datasets|
 |[Marine Hydrographic Institute](https://ideihm.covam.es/catalogo/srv/spa/catalog.search#/home)|-|-|-|112|131|Ocenography datasets|

-Note: The licence for most of the datasets in the Spanish catalogues is CC BY 4.0.
+Note: All of them (resources) have an open license and and most of the datasets have the Creative Commons BY 4.0 licence, or any equivalent or less restrictive open licence.

 Resources are published through the following **regional catalogues**: